stephenslab/dsc-wiki/src/installation.md

 **Important:** *In the instructions below, we assume your Python 3.6+ executable is `python`, and your pip (python 3.6+) executable is `pip`.
 However, you might need to replace `python` with `python3` and `pip` with `pip3`.*

-If you already have an old version of Miniconda or Anaconda installed, but you do not have Python >= 3.6, see [here](#Troubleshooting) (*TO DO: fix this link*) for advice on how to proceed.
+If you already have an old version of Miniconda or Anaconda installed, but you do not have Python >= 3.6, see [here](faq#installation-troubleshoot) for advice on how to proceed.

 ## 3. Install (or upgrade) DSC